tobeva/tobeva.com/content/articles/narrative-driven-development/index.md

 ## Narrative Orthogonality

 The narratives in our work worlds are not always positive and hopeful.
 Sometimes they are frustrating, confusing, or bleak.
-Sometimes things go wrong, there are looming or even insurmountable obstacles, personalities conflict, or things temporarily fall apart.

 The good thing is that narratives are often independent of each other.
 I can be tending a [dumpster fire](https://youtu.be/kiVd0GwGiFE) one minute, while killing it on some other project the next.
 And I can leave both of these narratives suspended at the end of the day, and not let them invade my life at home.

 We ruin narrative independence if we bring too much of our own mood into each situation.
 If you are having trouble keeping narratives separate, you